Ann Russell, Catherine Braganza

 From Catherine Braganza to Ann Russell:

 The tradition of afternoon tea as a meal and social occasion has been around since the early 1800s, thanks to Ann Russell, the 7th Duchess of Bedford.
-However, the origin of tea-drinking can be traced to the 1640 .
-Although tea drinking has become inextricably linked with Englishness, indeed there is nothing less British than a cup of tea, given that tea is made from plants grown in China, India or Africa and usually sweetened by sugar from the Caribbean.
-It is in fact one of the extraordinary ironies of the British national identity.
+However, the origin of tea-drinking in Britain can be traced to the mid-1650s.
+Although tea drinking has become inextricably linked with Englishness, there is nothing less British than a cup of tea, given that tea is made from plants grown in China, India or Africa and usually sweetened by sugar from the Caribbean.
+It is in fact one of the extraordinary ironies of Britain's national identity.

 Potuguese and Dutch traders began importing tea from China to Europe in the early 1600's.
 However, it didn't arrive on British shores until the mid-1650's.
 The first advertisement for tea appeared in the British Weekly magazine : The Mercurius Politicus in September 1658.

 The history of the afternoon tea concept is an intriguing one.
 Initially tea in Europe was considered a medicine, found only in apothecary shops and it was an expensive commodity.
 Soon tea was sold in coffeehouses - small restaurants where coffee and tea were served.
 They became popular meeting places for people (mostly men) who would gather to discuss politics, business and the such.
 As well as serving the beverage, the coffeehouse owners also began selling tea as dry loose leaf.
 The men would buy large quantities to take home to their wives, at a time when women were neither permitted to enter coffeehouses nor roam the streets unaccompanied.